 Hello, everyone!
 How are you doing?
 Ready for a Dica filled with history and culture?
 Today will be all about the national day of Brazil!
 You’ll learn everything about one of the most important days in Brazilian history: the Independence Day of Brazil.
 Do you know when the country gained independence from Portugal?
-We’ll take a look at the history of this day, the independence war, the people involved, and how it is currently celebrated.
+We’ll take a look at the history of this day, the Brazil independence war, the people involved, and how it is currently celebrated.
+Do you know who declared Brazil’s independence from Portugal?
 Check it out, and be ready to say “Happy Independence Day’’ on September 7th in Portuguese!
 And happy Independence Day, Brazil!

 Did you know that, for a while, Brazil was home to the capital of Portugal?
 But who declared Brazil’s independence from Portugal?
 Come read more about this incredible part of Brazilian history, and learn Portuguese while also learning about our culture!